Visa Traveler

 02. Read and understand the procedure

-Example: To get Visa on Arrival in Vietnam, you must obtain an approval letter from a visa agent prior to your arrival in Vietnam.
-Similarly, to get Visa on Arrival in Qatar, you must obtain an Electronic Travel Authorization (ETA) prior to your arrival in Qatar.
+Example: To get the Visa on Arrival in Vietnam, you must obtain an approval letter from a visa agent prior to your arrival in Vietnam.
+Similarly, to get a Visa on Arrival in Qatar, you must obtain an Electronic Travel Authorization (ETA) prior to your arrival in Qatar.

 Personal Experience: Every time I travel to Vietnam, I see many travelers arriving at the airport without an approval letter in hand.
 Either they don’t have a print of the letter or don’t know anything about the approval letter at all.
 I see them panicking and shelling out hundreds of dollars on a visa agent for a quick one-hour approval letter.